douglascraigschmidt/LiveLessons/Reactive/flux/README.md

         how to implement a blocking subscriber that uses various type of backpressure mechanisms.

+. ex5 - This example demonstrates how to use various Flux,
+        ParallelFlux, and Mono operators to perform BigFraction multiplications and additions in parallel, as well as download and store images from remote web servers in parallel.
+The Flux operators include fromArray(), parallel(),
+        doOnComplete(), and collect().
+The ParallelFlux operators
+        include runOn(), map(), doOnNext(), reduce(), sequential().
+        The Mono operators include doOnSuccess() and then().

-. ex5 - This example shows how to apply Project Reactor features
+. ex6 - This example shows how to apply Project Reactor features
         asynchronously to perform a range of Flux operations, including flatMap(), collect(), subscribeOn(), and various
         types of thread pools.
 It also shows various Mono operations,